dbcook/openrocket-database/README.md

    * UI part selection dialog expands poorly, only 1/3 of the area gets used for the main table
    * UI doesn't visually distinguish between component intrinsic attributes and parameters related to their placement or use in the design like relative position, radial position, etc.
-   * No manufacturer part filtering in the UI (e.g. only show Madcow parts)
+   * Keyword filter field in the parts selection UI defaults to near zero width (on Mac at least)
    * UI doesn't remember last size of the parts selection dialogs, you have to resize every time
    * Duplicating a part, whether by copy/paste or by creating a 2nd one attached to the same parent component, always puts them right on top of each other.
 That is useful for